freewarefocus/py400kb/README.md

 - Python 3.6 or later
 - Root access (required for USB gadget and device grabbing)
 - Raspberry Pi with USB gadget mode support (Pi 400, Pi 500, etc.)
-- The ONLY port the Pi400, Pi500 & Pi500+ can use as a HID device is the USB power port.
+- The ONLY port the Pi400, Pi500 & Pi500+ that can use as a HID device is the USB power port.
   Since the destination PC's USB ports can't provide enough power to run a Pi400, you will need a USB C power & data splitter.
   I used this model from Amazon although I an sure several other could work and are available from other retailers.
-Just make sure you look for a "USB C to OTG" adapter that is designed for 20+ watts
+Just make sure you look for a "USB C to OTG" adapter that is designed for 20+ watts.
+  This model has a USB C female connector to accept power from a Raspberry Pi 400/500 compatible power adapter and a separate USB A female port which passes data to the Pi's USB C port.
+You will need a male to male USB A cable or an male A to male C cable to go from the splitter into your destination PC.
+Make sure this cable is capable of passing USB data and isn't just a charging cable.

   Amake USB C to USB OTG Adapter,2-in-1 USB-C Distributor,100W Fast Charging www.amazon.com/dp/B0F6SRN24Y